There are a number of reasons to put a riding holiday at Monte Velho Stud Farm, in the heart of the Alentejo, at the top of your bucket list.

 There is a rider weight limit of 90kg (in riding clothes) and currently only one dressage horse able to take this weight, so please check with us in advance.

-There are currently three premium rooms each with en suite bathroom and building works are currently underway building four new premium rooms.
+There are seven premium rooms, with en suite bathrooms.
 The premium rooms are furnished to a very high standard, with a large picture window and veranda looking out onto the countryside.
-Two have large double beds.
-One has a double which can be converted to twin.
+Two have large double beds, whilst the others can be either doubles or twins.
 There are coffee-making facilities in these rooms.